benlue/sql-soar/doc/QueryObject.md

       rooms: {op: '>', value: 3}
     }

-If you need to "OR" properties instead of "AND", you just need to specify 'or' as the property key and a query object as its value:
+If you need to "OR" properties instead of "AND", you just need to specify 'or' as the property name and a query object as its value:

     {
       or: a_query_object